ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/data-subscriptions/creation/api-overview.dotnet.markdown

 * From statement, defining the documents source, ex: `from Orders`.
 The from statement can only address collections, therefore, indexes are not supported.

 * Where statement describing the criteria according to which it will be decided to either send the documents to the worker or not.
-Those statements supports either RQL like `equity` opeartions (`=`, `==`) ,
+Those statements supports either RQL like `equality` operations (`=`, `==`) ,
-plain Javascript expressions or declared function calls, allowing to perform complex filtering logic.
+plain JavaScript expressions or declared function calls, allowing to perform complex filtering logic.
 The subscriptions RQL does not support any of the known RQL searching keywords.

 * Select statement, that defines the projection to be performed.